-The Florida Department of Environmental Protection (FDEP) began permitting of solid waste disposal facilities in 1989.20 Prior to 2010, chapter 403, F.S., did not require the use of liners or leachate collection systems for most facilities.
-Liners or collection systems for construction and demolition debris disposal facilities were only required if FDEP could demonstrate that it reasonably expects that a lack of liners or collection systems would result in violations of ground water standards and criteria.21
+The Florida Department of Environmental Protection (FDEP) began permitting of solid waste disposal facilities in 1989.20 Prior to 2010, chapter 403, Florida Statutes, did not require the use of liners or leachate collection systems for most facilities.
+Liners or collection systems were only required if FDPE could demonstrate that it reasonably expects that a lack of liners or collection systems would result in violations of ground water standards and criteria.21

 In 2010, the Legislature amended s.
-403.707(9)(b), F.S., to require liners and leachate collection systems at construction and demolition debris disposal units that did not have a FDEP permit authorizing construction or operation prior to July 1, 2010.22 A construction and demolition debris disposal unit may be excepted from the liner and collection system requirement if the owner or operator demonstrates that the facility is not expected to cause violations of the groundwater standards and criteria if built without a liner, based upon:
+403.707(9)(b), F.S., to require liners and leachate collection systems at disposal units that did not have a department permit authorizing construction or operation prior to July 1, 2010.22 A disposal unit may be excepted from the liner and collection system requirement if the owner or operator demonstrates, based upon types of waste received, the methods for controlling types of waste disposed of, the proximity of the groundwater and surface water, and the results of the hydrogeological and geotechnical investigations, that the facility is not expected to result in violations of the groundwater standards and criteria if built without a liner.23